Dextron11/LETIAlg3sem/README.md

-# LETIAlg3sem
+#Tasks3semesterLETI
-program for course of algorithms and data structures 3 semester.
+Tasks for the course algorithms and data structures (LETI 3 semester)

-Лабараторная №1

-Получить практические навыки работы с логическими операциями над множествами.

-Задание

-Создать множество  E содержащие все буквы из А не являющиеся общими для B, C и D;
-E=A&(~B)&(~C)&(~D)
-Универсум прописные латинские буквы (abcdefghijklmnopqrstuvwxyz).
-Выполнить 4 способами, сравнить скорость.